This page last modified 2012 December 17

 - Don't skimp on eyepieces.
 Many telescopes are sold without them, so you should allow for them in your budget.
 They are part of the optical system and need to be of quality that is at least as good as the rest of it.

 - Consider buying second-hand — you can get good second-hand kit at extremely good prices.
-See the adverts in AstroClassifieds or UK-Astronomy Buy-Sell, or the classified ads in Astronomy Now.
+See the adverts in UK-Astronomy Buy-Sell, or the classified ads in Stargazers Lounge.

 - Lastly, and possibly most importantly, an astronomical telescope should be a precision scientific instrument and not a toy, an ornament, or a fashion accessory.
 Choose your telescope, and your supplier, with this in mind.